-- Everyone attending should be in the room at the same time to ensure an open and transparent meeting for all parties. - The complainant and Headteacher (or their representative) should provide all the relevant information they wish and the stage 3 panel members should clarify any points.
-After the complainant and Headteacher (or their representative) have provided all the information they wish, the chair will ask all parties to leave except the committee members and the clerk. - Although this is a formal meeting, every effort should be made to make it as informal as possible for all concerned. - Consideration may need to be given to the seating arrangements to make everyone feel equal and comfortable. - The clerk should take notes of the meeting, listing who is present: Members of the panel, stating who is the chair of the panel, Headteacher (or their representative) and any other members of Academy staff, Investigating Officer Parents/third party members and anyone accompanying them e.g. friend, Clerk - The chair of the panel should open the meeting stating the purpose and the format of the meeting to clarify this to all in attendance. - People present should introduce themselves stating their reason for being at the meeting. - The chair of the panel should request a verbal statement from the complainant in support of their written letter of complaint and why they feel the issue has not been resolved.
-The panel members can ask questions to make sure they understand the issue from the complainant's point of view. - The chair of the panel should request a verbal statement from the Headteacher (or their representative) or investigating Officer in support of their written account of the complaint and the steps taken to resolve the issue.
-The panel members can ask questions to make sure they understand the issue from the academy or Trust's point of view. - The members of the panel should make sure they fully understand the issues and ask any further questions to clarify any points that are still not clear to them. - The chair of the panel must ask the complainant and the Headteacher (or their representative) or Investigating Officer if they are satisfied that they have provided all the information they wanted to or if there is something they wish to add and if they feel they have had a fair hearing. - When the Panel members understand all the issues, the chair will ask all parties to leave except the panel members and the clerk.
+- Everyone attending should be in the room at the same time to ensure an open and transparent meeting for all parties. - The complainant and investigator should provide all the relevant information they wish and the stage 3 panel members should clarify any points.
+After the complainant and investigator have provided all the information they wish, the chair will ask all parties to leave except the committee members and the clerk. - Although this is a formal meeting, every effort should be made to make it as informal as possible for all concerned. - Consideration may need to be given to the seating arrangements to make everyone feel equal and comfortable. - The clerk should take notes of the meeting, listing who is present: Members of the panel, stating who is the chair of the panel, Investigator Parents/third party members and anyone accompanying them e.g. friend, Clerk - The chair of the panel should open the meeting stating the purpose and the format of the meeting to clarify this to all in attendance. - People present should introduce themselves stating their reason for being at the meeting. - The chair of the panel should request a verbal statement from the complainant in support of their written letter of complaint and why they feel the issue has not been resolved.
+The panel members can ask questions to make sure they understand the issue from the complainant's point of view. - The chair of the panel should request a verbal statement from the investogator in support of their written account of the complaint and the steps taken to resolve the issue.
+The panel members can ask questions to make sure they understand the issue from the academy or Trust's point of view. - The members of the panel should make sure they fully understand the issues and ask any further questions to clarify any points that are still not clear to them. - The chair of the panel must ask the complainant and the investigator if they are satisfied that they have provided all the information they wanted to or if there is something they wish to add and if they feel they have had a fair hearing. - When the Panel members understand all the issues, the chair will ask all parties to leave except the panel members and the clerk.